mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } GroupInfo;
 ~~~

-New members MUST verify the `signature` using the public key taken from the
+New members MUST verify the `signature` using either the public key taken from
-credential in the leaf node of the member with LeafNodeRef `signer`.
-The
+the credential in the leaf node of the member with LeafNodeRef `signer`, or the
-signature covers the following structure, comprising all the fields in the
+deniable signature key of that member.
+The signature covers the following
-GroupInfo above `signature`:
+structure, comprising all the fields in the GroupInfo above `signature`:

 ~~~
 struct {